-Keeping the kids occupied and happy while traveling has become easier with portable DVD players and ear buds!
-If you don’t want the kids to fight and complain over it, each child can have its own portable device, tablet computer.
+Keeping the kids occupied and happy while traveling has become easier with portable DVD players and earbuds!
+If you don’t want the kids to fight and complain, each child can have a mobile device or a tablet computer.
 A portable gaming system all kids can play with is another good idea.

-However, the main purpose of RV travel is to have family time together.
-So electronic devices are a good distraction, spend more time with the kids yourself.
-The traditional games cards, Monopoly or other board games are still very popular among kids.
-So is ‘I Spy’, especially for the younger ones.
+However, the primary purpose of RV travel is to have family time together.
+So electronic devices are a good distraction; spend more time with the kids yourself.
+Traditional game cards, Monopoly, or other board games are still trendy among kids.
+So is ‘I Spy,’ especially for the younger ones.

 Also, you can bring some material about your destination spots.
-Unlike a boring lecture, this is a fun way for your kids to learn something about national towns or historic places you’re visiting.
+Unlike a boring lecture, this is a fun way for your kids to learn something about national towns or historical places you’re visiting.

-With a bathroom on board, are not really necessary.
-This means many, many long hours on the road without any breaks to break the monotony!
+With a bathroom on board, it is not necessary.
+Unfortunately, this means many long hours on the road without any breaks to break the monotony!

-Spending time on a campground is a great way to break the monotony and have some fun with your family.
-Find a kid-friendly camp that offer a lot of fun activities that your kids will be excited about.
-Gaming, playground, mini golf and pool are some good activities to get involved in at a camp.
+Spending time on a campground is a great way to break the monotony and have fun with your family.
+Find a kid-friendly camp with many fun activities your kids will be excited about.
+Gaming, playground, mini-golf, and pool are suitable activities to get involved in at a center.

 If you can find campgrounds alongside lakes or rivers, that is another good idea.
-Kids love water activities and you will also enjoy yourself.
-You can enjoy some wonderful activities with your family in these environments like fishing and wildlife watching.
+Kids love water activities, and you will also enjoy yourself.
+In addition, you can enjoy great activities with your family in these environments, like fishing and wildlife watching.

-If allowed, you can perform some classic camp activities like building a fire, roasting s’mores and marshmallows and sing campfire songs
+You can perform classic camp activities like building a fire, roasting s’mores and marshmallows, and singing campfire songs if allowed.

-Sitting cooped up in a vehicle is no one’s idea of fun and children especially need space to run around and have fun.
-But with a little bit of planning you can keep your children happy and occupied while traveling in an RV.
-Set up a daily routine for meals, involve the kids in it, and set a sleeping or napping time and a time for group and quite activities.
-Do take energy breaks in between and stay in some kid friendly camps and parks.
+Sitting cooped up in a vehicle is no one’s idea of fun, and children especially need space to run around and have fun.
+But with some planning, you can keep your children happy and occupied while traveling in an RV.
+Set up a daily meal routine, involve the kids, and set a sleeping or napping time and a time for group and quiet activities.
+Then, take energy breaks in between and stay in some kid-friendly camps and parks.